Quality Improvement Center on Domestic Violence in Child Welfare

-- Does a collaborative, adult and child survivor-centered approach — that includes safely engaging and establishing accountability of the DV offender — improve adult and child survivor safety, child permanence, and child and family well-being for child welfare involved families experiencing DV?
+- Does the collaborative Adult & Child Survivor-Centered Approach — which includes safely engaging and establishing accountability of the person using violence — improve adult and child survivor safety, child permanence, and child and family well-being?

-- For which families, and in which social contexts, does an adult and child survivor-centered approach improve these outcomes?
+- For which families, and in which social contexts, does an Adult & Child Survivor-Centered Approach improve outcomes?

-- What factors are associated with successful implementation and sustainability of an adult and child survivor-centered approach?
+- What factors are associated with successful implementation and sustainability of this approach?

-- What are the costs associated with the implementation and maintenance of an adult and child survivor-centered approach, and how do these compare to the costs of “practice as usual”?
+- What are the costs associated with the approach, and how do these compare to the costs of “practice as usual”?

-Futures Without Violence is leading this endeavor along with an experienced group of partners including the Center for the Study of Social Policy, the National Council of Juvenile and Family Court Judges, the University of Kansas School of Social Welfare, and the Center for Health & Safety Culture at Montana State University.
+Futures Without Violence is leading this endeavor along with an experienced group of partners including the Center for the Study of Social Policy, the National Council of Juvenile and Family Court Judges, the University of Kansas School of Social Welfare, the Center for Health & Safety Culture at Montana State University, and Caminar Latino.